-- 5.22 Council is responsible for personnel decisions regarding the position of Chief Administrative Officer. - 5.23 Except as permitted in section 5.22 or as required by Sections 151 or 152 of the Community Charter, a Council Member must not attempt to influence personnel decisions regarding the decision to hire, transfer, promote, demote, discipline, or terminate any Volunteer or Staff.
+- 5.23 Council is responsible for personnel decisions regarding the position of Chief Administrative Officer. - 5.24 Except as permitted in section 5.23 or as required by Section 152 of the Community Charter, a Council Member must not attempt to influence personnel decisions regarding the decision to hire, transfer, promote, demote, discipline, or terminate any Volunteer or Staff.
 This prohibition includes giving references to any person applying for a position at the District and forwarding copies of an applicant's resume to any person hiring for any position at the District.